chrissherlock/inside-libreoffice/sal/runtime-layer.md

 Finally, if no value can be found, the `Bootstrap_Impl::getValue()` allows for a default value to be optionally specified.

+Note that the unit tests for this were never converted, and removed in the [following commit](https://cgit.freedesktop.org/libreoffice/core/commit/?id=18cc5cb2fdb8bca18a6c55d0a165b749f6730420).

 ## Process and library management

 TODO: process.h - how this difference from process management in OSL, why it is needed, etc; unload.h